ThanhTinhDE/ThanhTinhDE/README.md

 I prefer going deep into core problems rather than quick fixes.

 To enhance my ability to design scalable solutions, I'm also learning DevOps alongside data engineering.
+✉️ You can shoot me an email at thanhtinh.de@gmail.com!
+I'll try to respond as soon as I can.

 ## 🚀 Tech Stack

 ### 👨‍💻 Programming & Data Processing